isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 It is possible to control the ``ip-reservations-unique`` parameter via the :ref:`dhcp4-cb`.
-If the new setting of this parameter conflicts with the currently used backends (backends do not support the new setting), the new setting is ignored and a warning log message is generated.
+If the new setting of this parameter conflicts with the currently used backends (i.e. backends do not support the new setting), the new setting is ignored and a warning log message is generated.
 The backends continue to use the default setting, expecting that IP reservations are unique within each subnet.
 To allow the